Hello I am back, 10 year old Kalyra to talk more about Universal Studios in Florida!

 We ate at The Leaky Cauldron.
 FYI in Hogsmead, Islands of Adventure, there is another place called The Three Broomsticks.

 Me and Mum ( Caz) shared a Bangers and Mash, which was pretty good.
-Unfortunately, I forgot what Savannah had (let’s guess, um nuggets) and my Dad (Craig) had, so let’s just move on.
+Unfortunately, I forgot what Savannah had (let’s guess, um nuggets).

 I prefer Leaky Cauldron over Three Broomsticks, but it would still be cool to try both because:

 Here are the average prices: $12 – $20

 My experience in Diagon Alley was awesome!
 I liked the detail and everything is on point.

 To the dragon on top of the Gringotts bank, WHICH BY THE WAY BLOWS FIRE OUT OF IT’S MOUTH EVERY NOW AND THEN.

 And also all the stores, so it feels like you are shopping for school supplies for Hogwarts.